jacobmix/ArchipelaBot/README.md

 >   - Sitemap: <https://archipelago.gg/sitemap>
 > - Official Games: <https://archipelago.gg/games>
 >   - Check the game's Setup Guide webpage or Discord channel for how to setup game, tacker/mod/ect.
 > - Detailed & Weighted options yaml: <https://archipelago.gg/weighted-options>
 >   - Make a Yaml from here, export, and send to host.
 They need it placed here: ``C:\ProgramData\Archipelago\Players`` (Pick just one game or what you play is random)
 >   - You can combine games/yamls with ``---`` just use different ``name``.
 (There's more advanced options explained below)
->   - Note: If using a custom/non-official APWorld the host needs it in ``C:\ProgramData\Archipelago\lib\worlds``.
-Plus rom/host.yaml setting/ect in root.
+>   - Note: If using a custom/non-official APWorld you need the same .apworld files as host used to generate.
+>   - Click on an .apworld file to install it to ``C:\ProgramData\Archipelago\custom_worlds`` if it fails move to ``C:\ProgramData\Archipelago\lib\worlds`` instead.
+(Remove duplicates)
+>   - It's also important to have the proper rom/host.yaml setting/ect in root.
 >   - Above is also needed to generate yaml with "Generate Template Options" you can then edit.
 Also check Discord for the right corresponding mod/ect files.
 > - Advanced yaml options: <https://archipelago.gg/tutorial/Archipelago/advanced_settings/en>
 > - Planning settings (force item/locations): <https://archipelago.gg/tutorial/Archipelago/plando/en>